KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         update_score(entity_registry_, score_entity_, true);
     }

-That's it, now if you run the game, you'll see the UI which shows current score, max score and button instructions.
-And as you play, you'll see that score and max score increasing, and score will be reset when you die and reset the game.
+That's it, now if you run the game, you'll see the UI which shows current score, max score and button instructions, and as you play, you'll see score and max score increasing, and see the score return to zero when you die and reset the game.

 .. image:: ../../assets/fb_score.png